Prince Gideon Israel: Early career

-Cornelius Brothers & Sister Rose released their self-titled album on the United Artists LP soon after forming.
+A native of Dania Beach, Florida, Cornelius was part of the musical group Cornelius Brothers & Sister Rose.
+A family-oriented musical group, the band was formed in 1971, in Dania, Florida, with Carter, his brother Eddie, and his sisters Billie Jo, and Rose.
+They released their self-titled album on the United Artists LP soon after forming.
 The album went to #29 on the LP Pop Chart and was a minor hit.
 The group also scored successes with the recordings "Treat Her Like A Lady", "Too Late To Turn Back Now", and "Don't Ever Be Lonely (A Poor Little Fool Like Me)."
 The release of "Don't Ever Be Lonely (A Poor Little Fool Like Me)", was the group's last hit.
-Carter Cornelius died on November 7, 1991, at the age of 43.

 Other recordings by this group include, "I Just Can't Stop Loving Her", "Let Me Down Easy", "I'm So Glad (To Be Loved By You)", "Good Loving Don't Come Easy", "Got To Testify (Love)", "Big Time Lover", "I Keep Falling Deeper And Deeper", and "I'm Never Gonna Be Alone Anymore."